aclai-lab/SolePostHoc.jl/src/BA-Trees/README.md

 ## Overview

-BATrees (Binary Adaptive Trees) is a Julia module for building and training adaptive binary decision trees.
+BATrees (Born Again Trees) is a Julia module for building and training adaptive binary decision trees.
 It provides a flexible framework for creating decision tree ensembles with customizable parameters.

 ## Function Index